DalMakkhani/Crop-Yield-Detection/README.md

 Updates to come:
   1) An app to give a GUI to above programme.
-  2) A use of more complez dataset.
+  2) A use of more complex dataset.